 Bring the 2017-2018 “Meet the Candidates” Traveling Exhibit to Your School

 Thanks to the support of our donors, we assembled the 2017-18 “Meet the Candidates” Traveling Exhibit with panels about many of the student candidates who ran for Connecticut’s Kid Governor in fall 2017.
 The exhibit features 15 students and their platforms that you be used to inspire your 5th graders to run for office.
-To learn more about the exhibit and to request a fall 2018 visit, click HERE.
+To learn more about the exhibit and to request a spring 2019 visit, click HERE.

 Invite Guest Speakers to Your Classroom

 Guest speakers are an excellent way to deepen your students’ engagement with the Kid Governor program.
 Inviting your mayor, selectperson, state representative, state senator, or another elected official to your school to answer questions about government can draw parallels between the Kid Governor lessons and your own community.
 Thomaston Public Schools invited a former candidate for local office to speak with students about the experience of running for office and building a platform, which gave students a tangible example of how campaigns work.
 Other districts invite community members to speak with students about specific community issues they are researching and how their town or city is making a difference on those issues.